Grandpa (The Munsters): Description

 Grandpa is depicted as a goofish yet loveable mad scientist.
 He has a pet bat named Igor who "hangs around" in Grandpa's lab.
 And much like a bat, Grandpa sleeps hanging upside down from the ceiling: usually in the living room, the attic, or the lab (the interior of his bedroom was shown in the season one episode "My Fair Munster"; in the season two episode "Underground Munster", Grandpa was having breakfast in bed, which was a marble slab).
 In The Munsters Today, Grandpa's companion was Leonard the skeleton, whom he met at college back in Transylvania.
 Flashbacks to the events at college and to how Leonard and Grandpa met are part of the storyline in The Munsters Today episode "Never Say Die".

 Grandpa doesn't always display the traits that are commonly associated with vampires.
 For example, in one episode of The Munsters, he looks in the mirror and casts a reflection.
 However, he does not cast a reflection in later incarnations, nor does he appear on film or in pictures.
 Traditionally, vampires (including Sesame Street's Count von Count) do not cast reflections.
 Additionally, Grandpa, as well as Lily, is seen several times outdoors during day light hours without the sunlight having any effect on him.
 Vampires in most lore only come out at night and usually perish when out in daylight.

 A running gag on the show, later adopted in The Munsters Today, is Grandpa's attempts to bite someone on the arm which usually ends in failure.

 Other media

 Al Lewis was the only actor from the original series to reprise his role in a 1973 unsold pilot for an animated cartoon titled The Mini-Munsters.
 In 1987, he reprised the character as the host of SuperStation TBS's Super Scary Saturday movie block.
 The program aired each Saturday at noon from October 1987 to fall 1989.
 The name "Munsters" was never referred to in the show or its promotion and Lewis' character was simply referred to as "Grandpa".
 Lewis also played the role in 1-900 commercials around the same time.

 In 1990, Atari Corporation released Midnight Mutants, a video game featuring "Grampa" as played by Al Lewis.
+Lewis also used the "Grampa" moniker for two compilation videos he did for low-budget distributor Amvest Video.

+In Gremlins 2: The New Batch (1990), "Grandpa Fred" (portrayed by Robert Prosky) is an homage to "Grandpa".
+Fred is a failed news anchor and the host of Grandpa Fred's House Of Horrors, an obscure channel that showed horror movies late at night.
+He works in Clamp Center, a state-of-the-art skyscraper building in Manhattan.
+Fred always stays in his Dracula costume, even when not filming his show.
+Aided by Japanese tourist Mr. Katsuji (Gedde Watanabe), Fred films and documents the Gremlins taking over Clamp Center.

-Daniel Roebuck was cast to play the part in the 2022 Rob Zombie reboot film, The Munsters.
+Daniel Roebuck played the role in the 2022 Rob Zombie reboot film, The Munsters, credited as "The Count".